jo5ephlee/DS2002Proj1/README.md

 Joseph Lee and Nathan Kim
 ## Project Overview

-This project demonstrates an ETL (Extract, Transform, Load) pipeline that ingests data from two distinct sources:
+This project demonstrates an ETL (Extract, Transform, Load) pipeline that manipulates data from two distinct sources:
 - **Remote Data:** Fetched from the Spotify API (using Spotipy) to retrieve track information.
 - **Local Data:** Loaded from a CSV or JSON file containing Spotify-related data.